 Others had used MAC Mini computers to accomplish the same end.
 But being married to a monitor and keyboard didn't seem all that practical.
 And the MAC Mini was far more complicated at the hardware and software level than need be for the task at hand.
 We wanted a simple system that could be controlled remotely via an iPad, iPhone or some Android device.

-That led us to Linux, a solid, stable operating system using MPD as the player software.
-No graphical user interface was required which meant we could use a very stripped down version of Linux as well.
-(Linux, by the way, is the operating system used in most all DVR’s which perform a similar task for video.)
+That led us to Linux, a solid, stable operating system.
+No graphical user interface was required which meant we could use a minimal implementation of Linux as well.
+(Linux, by the way, is the operating system used in most all DVR's which perform a similar tasks for video.)

 When we looked at available players, we noticed a few features that were not really required.

 Some had either character or graphic LCD displays.
-But if all the information on a given track is available via the app you are using to remote control the player, an LCD screen seems a bit redundant.
-Sure, it looks impressive, but you often can’t read it from the listening position anyway.
-So we weren’t interested in a graphic display.
+But if all the information on a given track is available via the app you are using as a remote control, an LCD screen seems a bit redundant.
+Sure, it looks impressive, but you often can't read it from the listening position anyway.
+So we weren't interested in a graphic display.

 The same is true of control buttons.
 Who wants to get up to advance the track?
 Again, if you are using a remote device to control the player, what value do these controls offer?

 The other common feature of many of these players were on-board optical drives.
 This would seem to be a convenient feature, but there are reasons it, too, makes little sense.
-First, the gold standard for ripping audio tracks is dBPoweramp, which runs on Windows and MAC operating systems.
+The gold standard for ripping audio tracks is dBPoweramp, which runs on Windows and MAC operating systems.

 Secondly, most computers have built in optical drives.
 So you would end up duplicating hardware you already own.
 And since the StreamPlayer would be a network device, ripping to it would be exactly the same as ripping to a local drive on any other computer on your network.
 The streaming player would simply show up as a drive on all computers on your network and saving to it would be no more involved than saving ripped music to a local drive on that computer.
 In fact, dBPoweramp can be set up to save to a specific drive with a specific folder layout.
 So ripping music from any computer running dBPoweramp is as simple as inserting the CD and hitting “Rip.”
 Everything else is done for you.